 What are the possible complications?

 Why is Arthroscopic Surgery necessary?

-Knee – meniscus (cartilage) tears, chondromalacia (wearing or injury of cartilage lining of bone), anterior cruciate ligament tears.
+- Knee – meniscus (cartilage) tears, chondromalacia (wearing or injury of cartilage lining of the bone), anterior cruciate ligament tears.

 What happens after arthroscopy?

 What are the advantages?

 - Board Certified Orthopedic Sports Medicine Specialist

 - Board Certified Orthopedic Surgeon